Getting Started with ACK RDS Controller

 Login Succeeded

-Once you’re authenticated, install ACK Controller for RDS
+Once you’re authenticated, install ACK Controller for RDS in the ack-system namespace :

 helm upgrade \